 The Wilkin Flora and Fauna reserve covers 3600 hectares with 4WD and 2WD track access.
 Mill Swamp is of interest to bird watchers – a bird list is available from the Casterton Visitor Information Centre.
 Along with birds, spring wildflowers and a beautiful attraction from August to October in the Long Lead Swamp, Tower & Carmichael Track areas.

-Red-Tailed Black-Cockatoo.
-In danger of extinction, the sub-species South Eastern Red-Tailed Black-Cockatoo is only found in South-West Victoria and South East South Australia.
-These magnificent birds feed on the seeds of Brown Stringybarks and Bulokes and nest in old River Red Gums or Yellow Gums.
+Red-Tailed Black-Cockatoo of are particular interest.
+These rare birds are in danger of extinction, the sub-species South Eastern Red-Tailed Black-Cockatoo is only found in South-West Victoria and South East South Australia.
+These magnificent birds feed on the seeds of Brown Stringybarks (Eucalyptus baxteri) and Bulokes (Allocasuarina spp.) and nest in old River Red Gums (Eucalyptus camaldulensis) or Yellow Gums (Eucalyptus leucoxylon).

 Bailey’s Rocks are a collection of giant green granite boulders in the Dergholm State Park.
 Formed 500 million years ago, they are easily accessible by two well defined walking tracks.
 Camping, picnics, walking, orienteering, scenic and four wheel driving are popular pastimes.
 Don’t forget your camera!